computerdane/onix/README.md

 - 🛠️ Builds NixOS configs with your modules and packages included
 - 📦 Generates Flake outputs for easy usage and collaboration
 - 🏠 Simple Home Manager integration for NixOS and non-NixOS systems
-- 🐚 Creates a dev shell with convenient aliases for common NixOS commands
+- 🔧 Installs convenient aliases for common NixOS commands

 ## Usage